 Please find below past issues of Brighter Futures, the newsletter for Housing for Women residents, to download.

-A digital copy of the newsletter is emailed to all residents.
-If you would like to subscribe or unsubscribe from receiving a print or digital copy, please contact the Communications & Research Officer on: email@example.com
+A digital copy of the newsletter is emailed to residents.
+If you would like to subscribe or unsubscribe from receiving the newsletter, please contact the Communications Officer on: email@example.com

 If you are using a shared computer, or simply do not want other people to see that you have visited the Housing for Women website, you may want to hide your internet viewing history.

 When InPrivate Browsing is turned on, you will see this indicator in the address bar

 InPrivate Browsing helps prevent Internet Explorer from storing data about your browsing session.
 This includes cookies, temporary Internet files, history, and other data.
 Toolbars and extensions are disabled by default